ANTS-Framework/ants/README.rst

 `correct format: <http://docs.ansible.com/ansible/latest/dev_guide/developing_inventory.html>`__

 By default, ANTS will run a dummy script ``inventory_default`` that will just return your hostname belonging to a group named *ants-common*.
+You can edit ``main.yml`` straight away and assign roles using host names.
+But ANTS shows it's real power when ansible-pull is combined with a dynamic inventory using group mappings.

-But we also provide ``inventory_ad`` which will connect to your Active Directory and return all groups your host is a member of.
+For this we provide the ``inventory_ad`` script  which will connect to your Active Directory and return all groups your host is a member of.
 Just add your configuration to ``/etc/ants/ants.cfg``.
 Note that read only rights for the Active Directory user are sufficient.

+*Your host DOSN'T have to be bound to Active Directory in order for this to work.*
+You can use a placeholder object.

 By using a dynamic inventory source, you can assign roles to a host using AD and let ANTS handle the configuration.